MONICA-Project/WristbandGwMqttEmulator/README.md

 $ docker-compose -f docker-compose-testing.yml up
 ```

-Inside the docker-compose file you can find all the variables to set with a default value.
+Inside the docker-compose file you can find all the variables that are set to a default value.
-If you are not sure of which values you should check, please use simply the default values.
+If you are not familiar about the variables meaning, please use simply the default values.

 #### Variables
 - MQTT_HOSTNAME: the url of the MQTT broker or the name of the dockerized MQTT container;